sarahcodez/bronyville/README.md

 My app.css file styles the list of pre-populated images at the top of the page with table properties to produce a horizontally scrolling menu, using a CSS demo I found online ( http://www.webdesignerdepot.com/2014/02/how-to-create-horizontal-scrolling-using-display-table-cell/ ).

-I had a fun time building and designing this web application and hope you enjoy it too!
+I had such a fun time building and designing this web application and hope you enjoy it too!